dbolser/ipfs/README.md

 To evolve infrastructure of the internet and the web, with many things we've learned from successful systems, like [Git](http://git-scm.com/), [BitTorrent](http://bittorrent.org/), [Kademlia](http://en.wikipedia.org/wiki/Kademlia), [Bitcoin](http://bitcoin.org), and many more.

 This is the sort of thing that would have come out of ARPA/DARPA/IETF/BellLabs in another age.
-In this age, these things "come out of the woodwork", which is coming to mean "from the internet", despite wood being a subpar computer construction material.
+In this age, these things "come out of the woodwork", which is coming to mean "from the internet", despite wood being a suboptimal computer construction material.

 #### Is this open-source?